Calinou/godot-endoom/README.md

 # ENDOOM lump parser in Godot

-Displays a [ENDOOM lump](https://doomwiki.org/wiki/ENDOOM) in a RichTextLabel node in Godot 4.
+Displays a [ENDOOM lump](https://doomwiki.org/wiki/ENDOOM) in a RichTextLabel node in Godot 4 (either using `push_*` functions, or by generating BBCode).
+If using BBCode, it can be printed to the console using `print_rich()` (which is then translated to ANSI escape sequences in stdout).

 **Note:** Not compatible with Godot 3.x.